-One way to make this dip extra great, is to get some Penzy’s taco seasoning.
-It has less salt and more flavor than the stuff you get in the foil packets at the grocery store.
+One way to make this dip extra tasty is to use Penzy’s taco seasoning.
+It has less salt and more spices than the stuff you get in the packets at the grocery store.
 You can order the taco seasoning through Penzy’s website, and hey, grab some cinnamon and vanilla while you’re at it!
-(Last time I ordered, they shipped free with a $50 order, so you might as well stock up on other spices and seasonings.)

-The other thing you’ll like about this appetizer, is that it goes together in about 15 minutes (or less if you enlist the help of someone to shred cheese) and requires no baking.
-Have I convinced you to try this one yet?
+The other thing you’ll like about this appetizer is that it goes together in about 15 minutes (or less if you recruit a cheese-shredder) and requires no baking.

 Serves 10-12